jtortorelli/biblios/ot/daniel/chapter2.md

 In another curious turn of phrase, Daniel says that "they," that is the fourth empire, "shall mingle themselves with the seed of men."
 This would seem to imply that in this latter phase, the fourth empire includes some which would not be considered "seed of men."
 It's possible this is an allusion to the return of the strange, supernatural beings known as the "Nephilim" (Genesis 6 and elsewhere).

+In terms of real world empires, this would mean that the Roman Empire will reform itself, but will not be as strong as it once was.
+We consider this to be Rome because, unlike the previous world empires, Rome was never conquered; it was split into smaller "sub-empires."
+The first phase of Rome is past, while this second phase is yet future.

 #### Many Kings

 God arrives to set up his kingdom "in the days of *these kings*," plural.
 This could be a reference to the ten kings alluded to in Chapter 7.
 In Chapter 7, the same succession of world empires is described, but using wild animals as symbols instead of precious metals.
 You could say that Chapter 2's vision is of the world empires from man's perspective, while Chapter 7 is the same vision from God's perspective.
 The fourth empire is represented by a "terrible beast" which is not identified, but which has ten horns, identified as ten kings (Daniel 7:24).
 Just as there were ten horns on the fourth beast (at least initially), so the image has ten toes on its feet.